 In future video coding era, network bandwidth is much larger times wide than an average video bitrate.
 Each access unit can be transmitted under one frame duration.
 A camera capturing delay is also shorten by a high frame rate processing.
 Total delay of transmission and access-unit arrival notification will be less than one frame duration at typical frame rate like 30/60 fps.

+Here is the comparison the 4G and 5G network for the video transmission.
+A bit amount of each coded frame is shown in Figure 2.
+The bit amount of the first frame is much larger than that in the plot because it is coded as intra frame.
+When maximum bandwidth is roughly 1Mbps, some frame needs 1/fps duration shown in left of Figure 2.
+When maximum bandwidth is roughly 20Mbps, all frames can be send within 1/fps duration shown in right of Figure 2.
+The bandwidth value is a just example.